-\textbf{Human interpretability and LLM usability.} The construction achieves interpretability by explicitly organizing knowledge into semantically meaningful node types---static attributes, behavioral patterns, and imputation functions, that are readily understood by domain experts, while also providing deterministic structures that serve as precise triggers for $\mathcal{K}_l$.
-The decomposition of behaviors into speed, course, heading, intent, and duration enhances transparency, and the explicit pairing of imputation functions with descriptive semantics enables both humans and LLMs to reason about why a given function is appropriate for a specific pattern.
+The SD-KG design is driven by two goals: making the knowledge both human-interpretable and LLM-usable, and ensuring that it supports accurate and efficient imputation.

-\textbf{Imputation accuracy and efficiency.} Accuracy is ensured in two complementary ways.
-First, the set of imputation functions $\mathcal{V}_f$ is derived directly from real AIS data, capturing empirically validated and executable strategies that can be invoked to reproduce vessel behaviors under similar conditions.
-Second, edge weights quantify the statistical association between attributes, patterns, and functions, thereby guiding the selection of imputation methods with data-grounded priors rather than unconstrained heuristics.
-Efficiency is achieved by compressing massive AIS data into a compact, executable knowledge graph representation, enabling inference through lightweight subgraph retrieval and direct function execution, while supporting incremental updates without retraining.
+\textbf{Human interpretability and LLM usability.} Semantically meaningful node types---static attributes, behavior patterns, and imputation functions---are readily understood by domain experts and simultaneously provide structured context that grounds LLM reasoning.
+The decomposition of behaviors into speed, course, heading, intent, and duration enhances transparency, and pairing imputation functions with descriptive semantics enables both humans and LLMs to reason about function--pattern appropriateness.

-Together, these mechanisms ensure that $\mathcal{G}_d$ provides an accurate, efficient, and interpretable foundation for knowledge-driven vessel trajectory imputation.
+\textbf{Imputation accuracy and efficiency.} Imputation functions in $\mathcal{V}_f$ are derived from real AIS data, capturing empirically validated and executable strategies, while edge weights quantify statistical associations to guide function selection with data-grounded priors.
+Efficiency is achieved by compressing massive AIS data into a compact graph, enabling lightweight subgraph retrieval and direct function execution with incremental updates.
 Further details on the construction and maintenance of SD-KG are provided in Section~\ref{sec:detailKnowledgeBase}.